carpentries-incubator/reproducible-ml-workflows/episodes/introduction.md

 ::: challenge

-##  What is computataional reproduciblity?
+##  What is computational reproducibility?

 Do you think "computational reproducibility" means that the exact same numeric results should be achieved every time?
 Discuss with your table.

 ::: solution